Awards & Scholarships

 - The Beverly Riggs Camp Scholarship pays up to $500 toward summer camp attendance for Oklahoma students who are identified as gifted.
 The camp must be in the gifted areas of academic, artistic enrichment, leadership, and/or acceleration.
-The deadline to submit an application for the Beverly Riggs Camp Scholarship is April 21, 2017.
+Thank you for your application submissions for the Beverly Riggs Camp Scholarship.

 - The Outstanding Service Award is presented in recognition of service to Oklahoma’s gifted and talented students.
 Anyone who is actively involved in gifted and talented education is eligible to receive this award.
 This includes parents, teachers, consultants, administrators, or others who are involved in a personal effort to help gifted and talented students in Oklahoma.
 Anyone may make a nomination for the award.
 Please feel to nominate any qualified person who has not previously been selected.
-We are extending the deadline to April 21, 2017.
+Thank you for your nominations.

 - The Advocacy Award is presented in recognition of public support for Oklahoma’s gifted and talented students to the Legislature, colleges and universities or local school districts, and/or the Oklahoma State Board of Regents.
 Anyone who is actively involved in a personal effort to improve gifted and talented education is eligible to receive this award.
 Anyone may submit a nomination for this award.
-We are extending the deadline to April 21, 2017.
+Thank you for your nominations

 - The OAGCT Cheryl Kennedy Award is a $500 grant awarded to educators for financing a research project, or training in gifted and talented education, such as Confratute or NAGC.
 Application due January 29 by mail or may be e-mailed to firstname.lastname@example.org.